Wrongful Death Attorneys in Lakeland

 - Falls – According to the National Safety Council, falls are the third leading cause of injury deaths in the U.S. If a fatal fall occurs because of dangerous conditions on someone’s property or because of a defective product, the death may be a wrongful death.

 - Workplace accidents – Fatal accidents can occur at any workplace.
 However, they are more common among people who work in construction, transportation, and law enforcement.
-If a fatal accident occurs because of defective equipment or because standard safety procedures were not being followed, the death could be a wrongful death.
+When defective equipment or ignored safety procedures cause a fatal accident, the responsible party may be held liable in a wrongful death claim.

 - Drownings – According to the Florida Department of Health, annually in Florida, enough children to fill three to four preschool classrooms drown before their fifth birthday.
 If a drowning occurs due to lack of adequate pool safety measures, the death could be a wrongful death.